Lauri-Litovuo/printf/README.md

 }
 ```

-This example demonstrates how to use the ft_printf function to print out a funnier formatted string with variables.
-The `%s` conversion specifier is used to print out the `name` variable, `%d` is used to print out the `age` variable, and `%f` is used to print out the `height` variable with two decimal places.
+This example demonstrates how to use the ft_printf function to print out a formatted string with variables.
+The `%s` conversion specifier is used to print out the `name` variable.
 The `\n` character is used to print out a newline at the end of each string.
-The last string is just a fun statement about the author's love for pizza.

 ## License